use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/custom.md

 }
 ```

+Naturally, you can  as well implement any required trait manually.
+Please directly refer to
+the relevant trait documentations for more information.

 ## Generic storage fields

 It is possible to use generic data types in your storage, as long as any generic type